 As the night of our first meeting drew closer, I became more nervous.
 I had done scary things, but something about being real with other men frightened me.

 Because I was hosting the meeting, I couldn’t cancel.
-I showed up – as did ten other men.
+I showed up – as did eleven other men.
 We sat in a circle in one of my rooms all looking at each other.
 The man I’d brought in to lead asked us one question: why are you here?

 By the time every man spoke, I could feel how we had relaxed.
 It was as if we all got to take off the heavy pack we were carrying.
 Less burdened, we continued to open up more as the evening progressed.
 By the end, we were joking.